 The gust slows to a murmur as we gradually descend — soon finding ourselves floating over the chimneys and gardens of a residential neighbourhood — then dies completely as the camera cuts to ground level, leaving only silence.
-It’s as if we’re being let in on a secret, that magic moment before the world wakes up: a pristine terrace where the children have left their hopscotch chalk from the day before; a dog slumbering in the shade of the porch.
-Even the birds seem to be sleeping in, not daring so much as a chirp.
+It’s as if we’re being let in on a secret: that magic moment before the world wakes up; a pristine terrace where the children have left their hopscotch chalk from the day before; a dog slumbering in the shade of the porch.
+Even the birds seem to be sleeping in, not offering so much as a chirp.

-Then, out in the distance, we think we hear something: a remote rhythm floating on the breeze.. but no — it’s there — a barely audible tapping, like a tiny pick chipping away at the silence.
+Then, out in the distance, we think we hear something — a remote rhythm floating on the breeze… Yes — it’s there — a barely audible tapping, like a tiny pick chipping away at the silence.

-We’re airborne once more, following the volume of the beat like a river to the source.
-With every street we pass it becomes more defined, more pure, deeper.
-What was initially a hollow 126 bpm drum loop has evolved into a complex composition, a strangely familiar synth line now whistling its way over the wind…
+We’re airborne once more, following the volume of the beat like a river to its source.
+With every street we pass it becomes more defined.
+Deeper.
+Purer.
+What was initially a hollow 126 BPM drum loop has soon evolved into a complex composition — a strangely familiar synth line now whistling its way over the wind…

 Curiosity turns to compulsion as the 21st century siren song draws us ever closer.

 We edge closer and closer until we’re at the mouth of the maddening rhythm.
-There are no signs of life from within, just a smell of death.
+There are no signs of life from within, just a smell of decay.